 A whole hour of prayer sound daunting?
 We've got you covered!
 There will be prayer stations and resources set up as tools to help you pray and focus on God, so the hour will fly by.

 Once you have signed up you will receive an email 24 hours before your slot with detailed instructions on how to access the building/Zoom account.
 Please look out for this email as you will need it to get to the prayer room online or physical!

 What are we praying for?

 Each and every one of us will have particular issues and dreams that we want to bring before God our heavenly father.
 So this week is an opportunity for us all to engage with God for our own personal lives.
-We will also have a theme of prayer as a church which we will encourage you to bring to God for St Barnabas.

 Other ways to join in

 We encourage everyone to engage in and sign up to an hour in the prayer chapel.

 However we understand that for some people this wont be possible - so there are other ways you can participate.